hpssjellis/j00-all-repos-pgb-helloworld/README.md

 A combination of all my repositories for Phonegap Build demonstration Apps

-Just started this April 30 2014.
+May 7, 2014.
+This works great with phonegap serve on both the iPad and Android, but many of the files in sub folders do not seem to work on phonegap build.
+So I am in the process of taking the files out of the folders.

 Hopefully will be a set of example Hello World programs for Phonegap Build.